G-Redos/CV-Resume-G.Redos/README.md

 | **Something else worked on** | A webapp to do y. | Ruby              |

 ## Work Experience
+**DIGITAL PROJECT MANAGER, EFWP: 2020/02 – PRESENT**
+•	Collaborating effectively with key stakeholders to ensure projects remained on track.
+•	Creating schedules and designing processes.
+•	Preparing and presenting software proposals to decision makers to negotiate agreements.
+•	Identification of business needs of internal users and customers.
+•	Contacting service suppliers, supervising over delivered solutions.
+•	Authoring or revising project plans, business requirements, functional specifications.
+•	Identifying and managing risks to ensure delivery is on time.
+•	Designing mockups, UI/UX functionalities and product development.
+•	Prioritizing tasks, monitoring the quality and time delivery.
+•	Conducting product and technical consultations for business teams.

+**OFFICE MANAGER, EFWP: 2017/03 – 2020/02**
+•	Managed and maintained calendars for office executives.
+•	Oversaw the daily operations and schedules of over 95 employees.
+•	Logistic coordination involving suppliers, agreements, invoices.
+•	Liaised with clients, vendors, and building maintenance including security.
+•	Spearheaded the move to a paperless system which saved the company £20,240 annually and freed up 15% of office space previously used for document storage.
+•	Managing the work of project teams.

+**ASSISTANT PROJECT MANAGER, EUROPEAN CHESS FEDERATION: 2014/09 – 2017/03**
+•	Successfully implemented first technological revolution in teaching chess in Poland using state-of-the-art technology in both public schools and private schools.
+•	Providing administrative support to multiple Senior Project Managers and was responsible for developing and coordinating the project schedules.
+•	Coordinating the implementation of new daily procedures which led to a significant increase in effectiveness and reduction in unnecessary costs by 30%.
+•	Responsible for business negotiations, governance with distributors and suppliers.
+•	Contact with Program Board members and speakers.
+•	Event and customer service.

 **Company Name** (start-date to end-date)
 _Your job title_